ceostroff/harry-potter-gpt2-fanfiction/README.md

 $ ./text_generation.sh
 ```

 The script will ask you for a prompt: this is the initial text the model will use to generate a story.
 If you edit the file you can adjust the temperature ('randomness' of the generated text, default at `0.7`), the length and the number of stories (by default 20 blobs of 100 characters each).
+See the original file with all the options [here](https://github.com/huggingface/transformers/blob/master/examples/text-generation/run_generation.py).

-## Training a model with AWS
+## Training your own model with AWS

 You can train the model in your own computer but if you don't own a desktop with a dedicated graphics card and loads of memory it will take a long time.
 That's why we opted to train the model using a AWS instance with special machine-learning hardware.